 Yeah, I am grateful to have done this with you.
-I'm making two new films.
-I felt like a test took too much making two new films but they will take me a while to make that's all I want to say when is called with wayfaring stranger and another one is called I'm not yet sure.
-I mean that's not the title of I don't know what's going to be called yet but it's going to be in Ramallah over three years.
-I'm making it with people and the other one is going to be made across the UK and Portugal.
+I'm making two new films—I feel like I’ve talked so much, but I’m making two new films but they will take me also a while to make.
+That's all I want to say.
+One is called Wayfaring Stranger and another one is called I'm not yet sure.
+I mean that's not the title, but I don't know what's going to be called yet.
+It's going to be in Ramallah—over three years, I'm making it with people.
+And the other one is going to be made across the UK and Portugal.
 So let's see what will happen.
-And I'm looking forward to your work as well to see you over there.
+And I'm looking forward to your work as well, to see your work.

 Am Johal 44:57

-Yeah.
 Andrea, thank you so much for joining us.
-I of course I'm a huge fan of your work and really wonderful to, to speak with you and to listen how you think about your work, I think hopefully, I know that in our own school for contemporary artists and a lot of young filmmakers that are going to be really interested to hear from you.
+I, of course, I'm a huge fan of your work and really wonderful to speak with you and to listen how you think about your work.
+I know that in our own School for Contemporary Arts, there’s a lot of young filmmakers that are going to be really interested to hear from you.
 So thank you so much for taking the time to join us.

 Paige Smith 45:21

-Screening October 15th at 5pm on SFU’s Vancouver campus, SFU’s Vancity Office of Community Engagement and Reel Causes present Here for Life.
+Screening October 15th at 5pm on SFU’s Vancouver campus, in the Woodward’s building, SFU’s Vancity Office of Community Engagement and Reel Causes present Here for Life.
 Here for Life is a feature film marking the culmination of a long collaboration between filmmaker Andrea Luka Zimmerman and theatre-maker Adrian Jackson, a group of Londoners, and a dog.

 Eventually, they come together on a makeshift stage in a place between two train tracks.
 They spark a debate about the world we live in, who has stolen what from whom, and how things might be fixed.

-Register for this free event at the link in the show notes.
-Masks will be mandatory and guests will need to provide proof of vaccination against COVID-19.
+Register for this free event at the link in the show notes below.
+Masks will be mandatory and guests will need to provide a proof of vaccination against COVID-19.
 We hope to see you there!

 Below the Radar is a knowledge democracy podcast created by SFU’s Vancity Office of Community Engagement.
 Thanks for listening to our conversation with Andrea Luka Zimmerman.
-Learn more about Andrea’s work at the links in the show notes.
+You can learn more about her work at the links in the show notes.
 There, you can also find a link to the full transcript of this conversation.
 Thanks again, and see you next time on Below the Radar.